 At this point, the instrument is completely gone over from tip to button, making sure no oils or dirt remain to spoil the look once varnished.
 The varnish is applied.

 Two types of varnish are used on quality instruments, oil or spirit.
-The difference is speed of drying times and number of coats that can be applied.
-Typically, the old Italian makers used oil varnishes while the German and modern Italian makers use(d) spirit or alcohol based finishes.
+The difference between the two is the speed of drying times and the total number of coats that can be applied.
+Typically, the old Italian makers used oil varnishes while the German and modern Italian makers use(d) spirit or alcohol-based finishes.
 Between 5 and 10 coats of varnish are applied with drying time between each coat.

 After it dries, the varnish is rubbed out to the desired sheen and the instrument is set up with pegs, tailpiece, bridge, and strings.
 The soundpost, a small spruce dowel, is fit between the inside of the top and back on the treble side and adjusted for sound.
 Most handmade instruments will spend some time in the maker's shop for adjustments over a few weeks until they are sent to their new homes.